anuradhasanjeewa/reactlogin/README.md

 ## React Login

-You can view the project at : Open [http://localhost:3000](Live APP)
+You can view the project at : [I'm an inline-style link](https://www.google.com)